krunalpatel3/Words-app-Sqlite/README.md

 # Words app Sqlite Example.

-Words app this is the old way of saving data to database in Sqlite Android.
+Words app this is the old way of saving data to database in Sqlite Android.Word app in which you can words names,delete,update.

 Database Operation:-

 1) Insert.
 2) Delete.
-3) Update,
+3) Update.

 ### Problem:-

 When you delete word from the list the gets deleted but the list does not update.
 You have close app than open again then you will see updated list.

-### Check this same Words Made with Room persistence library.
+### Check this same Words app Made with Room persistence library.

 https://github.com/krunalpatel3/Works-app-Room-Datadase-Example-AAC